 - Mortgage rates

-Choose the wrong loan type, and those differences can cost you a lot of money — for a long time.
+Those differences can cost you a lot of money — for a long time.
 So make sure you know the details before you apply.
+Review current mortgage interest rates today and decide if getting an FHA refinance or a conventional mortgage works best for you.

 Comparing FHA vs. Conventional Mortgages